electron/electron/docs/tutorial/window-customization.md

 ## Create transparent windows

-By setting the `transparent` option to `true`, you can make a fully transparent window,
+By setting the `transparent` option to `true`, you can make a fully transparent window.

 ```javascript title='main.js'
 const { BrowserWindow } = require('electron')